LudoPinelli/comment-box.nvim/README.md

 ## Known issues

-_comment-box_ doesn't (yet) wrap lines longer than the width of the box.
+_comment-box_ doesn't (yet) wrap texts longer than the width of the box.